 This one may not be as important as the other things, but I think it’s quite helpful when deciding what to eat.
 Whenever you go to a Greek restaurant (a real one, not tourist attractions) you will very likely get free appetizers.

 Most of the time this means fresh bread (most of the bread there was so soft and light – it tasted amazing) and some olive oil.
-In some of the restaurants, we also got olives and once even greek cheese.
+In some of the restaurants, we also got olives and once even a platter of greek cheese.
 The best part is that they even refill the bread (also for free).

 This tip again works wonders for saving money, we didn’t even need one full meal per person and most of the time shared different dishes we wanted to try when eating out.